memphis-iis/cohmetrix-issues/Readme.md

 ## Download

-- Windows GTK: Use installer in repository
+- Windows: Use installer in repository - dont use the GTK version, it's experimental.
 - Ubuntu GTK: Use the debian package in repository

 ### Windows (CLI)